WSU-CDSC/MMTT/Mukurtu Core/Mukurtu CMS 3.x/Digital heritage item field format information.md

 be nearly anything as long as it is unique to the content across the entire system.

 nid
-N- ID stands for ‘Node ID’ and uniquely identifies a Node (e.g., Digital Heritage, Dictionary Word) on a specific site .
+- NID stands for ‘Node ID’ and uniquely identifies a Node (e.g., Digital Heritage, Dictionary Word) on a specific site .
 This field must only contain a single integer value.
 Node IDs are not consistent between sites.